personal projects

 reflections

-Flesh in the cogs was the second group project that we made at The Game Assembly.
-I took on the entire UI implementation for myself during this project as I found it to be really enjoyable in Styx, the first group project.
-I wanted to make the UI feel more alive with animations as we hade a space themed game.
+Flesh In The Cogs was the second group project that we made at The Game Assembly.
+I took on the entire UI implementation for myself during this project, as I found it to be really enjoyable in Styx, the first group project.
+I wanted to make the UI feel more alive with animations, as we had a space-themed game.
 As well as when you use the level select, a specific animation will play for every level that you choose.
 I felt that handling only UI was not enough to be properly challenged, so I tried to really make it as enjoyable as possible.

 project showreel